-You pay for your flight with a credit card that offers “Flight Delay Insurance” free of charge, it is included (more details on the cards are given below).
+You pay for your flight with a credit card that offers “Flight Delay Insurance”.
+It is free of charge, it is included with most good travel cards (more details on the cards are given below).

 You then fill out the insurance form once you’re back home, send the receipts and they send you a cheque to reimburse everything within a few weeks.
 It’s very simple, I’ve done it several times.

 There are several travel credit cards that offer “Flight Delay Insurance” for free.
 Maybe you even have it already.